 The Outlers try to overpower Romana and fail miserably.

 Sue: The director – who’s very good by the way – isn’t a fan of Adric.

 Sue: He’s framing all his shots so Adric is hidden behind the other actors.
 It cuts down on his blank stares, I suppose.
 How did he get this job anyway?

 Sue: Did he sleep with John Nathan-Turner?
 Is that it?

-Sue: He was a fan?
+Sue: So he was a fan, then?

 Me: Yes, him and the writer, Andrew Smith, were both fans.